 We are convinced Analytics can be accessible for companies of all size, doesnt require a big investment and will bring added-value.

-As such, our belief is that its important to go step-by-step and to start with a tangible, measurable and simple use-case (i.e., a proof of concept).
-This allows the organization to learn and to grasp the value that Advanced Analytics can bring.
+Our belief is that it's important to go step-by-step and to start with a simple use-case showing tangible results (i.e., a proof of concept).
+This allows the organization to learn and to grasp the value that Data Science can bring.
 As the organization gains confidence, the organization can proceed in making a choice in technology, mature in smartness, running more use-cases.
 Along this full learning and implementation cycle, element61 can help.

 As a first step, we need to have a clear view on the objective of the use-case and the business-processes in which its embedded: after all, an Analytical use-case stands (or falls) with a solid business process: a churn prediction tool needs a solid marketing-reactivation process to bring value, a predictive maintenance tool is tight by the delivery lead-times of spare-parts, etc. Through interviews with the key business users, we will gain a clear idea of your business requirements.

 - Gather data and assess data quality

 In parallel, we will assess data availability and data quality surrounding the use-case.
 Together with the business requirements, this exercise will permit us to translate the use-case into a detailed POC solution description; this document serves as the bible towards building the actual solution and is approved by the customer prior to progressing in the next phase.

 Next, the POC solution is analytically build within a software environment chosen together with the customer. element61 has expertise in each of the leading software technologies including IBM, SAP and Microsoft as well as the mainstream statistical languages and tools such as R, Python, Spark or drag-and-drop tools such as Dataiku.